Mosquitoes vs. Gnats vs. Midges vs. Fruit Flies

 Males are feathery and may breed in water or manure, and their life span can be slightly over a month.

-Notice, midges do not have a proboscis, which how mosquitos suck blood.
+Notice, midges do not have a proboscis, which how mosquitoes suck blood.

 The name “fruit flies” comes from their larvae, which feed on fruit.
 Many species are known to cause damage to fruit crops as the larvae tunnel into the fruit, making it unfit for human consumption.

-Not only are adult fruit flies attracted to the sweetness of the fruit and vegetables, the larva they lay actually feeds off of it.
+Not only are adult fruit flies attracted to the sweetness of the fruits and vegetables, the larva they lay actually feed off of it.

 They go through three different stages during their life cycle before reaching full maturity, which starts the moment the female places the egg in a fruit or another sweet substance.
-Their average life span is 40 to 50 days.
+Under optimal conditions, they live 50 days on average.3